 How long is the whale watch trip?
 Our whale watch trips are typically 3-4 hours.
-The variability depends on how far we may need to travel to see whales; this is at the discretion of the captain.
+The variability depends on how far we may need to travel to see whales and weather conditions; this is at the discretion of the captain.

 Where do I pick up my ticket and check-in?
 If you purchased your tickets online, that is also your boarding pass!
-You can get in line to board and present your print out to scan.
+You can get in line to board and present your printed ticket or QR coded ticket that was sent to your e-mail to scan.
 If you do not have your print out, tickets are available for pick-up in our office in Lopes Square (307 Commercial Street, Provincetown) or at our ticket booth on MacMillan Pier.
 Upon arrival, give them your last name and Booking Confirmation number.

 When should I arrive for my whale watch?
+Parking can be difficult.
 We suggest our guests arrive around an hour prior to trip time.
-This will allow you time to check-in and get your boarding pass.
+This will allow you time to check-in or get your boarding pass.
 On holidays and during special events, even more time may be needed to allow for traffic congestion and to secure a parking spot.